Top 10 Cheapest Japanese Schools in Tokyo

 Yoshida Institute of Japanese Language is next on our list.
 The school provides a unique lesson curriculum for Japanese learners of different levels, starting from full-time to daily intensive classes.
 When students finish the advanced course for the long-term program, they will be equipped with high-level Japanese to take N1 and enter a university.

-In addition to taking the JLPT, Yoshida Institute will also guide you through taking the Examination for Japanese University Admission for International Students (EJU), a crucial test most universities and colleges in Japan require—you can think of them like the SAT for ryuugakuseis.
+In addition to taking the JLPT, Yoshida Institute will also guide you through taking the Examination for Japanese University Admission for International Students (EJU).
+This is a crucial test most universities and colleges in Japan require—you can think of them like the SAT for ryuugakuseis.

-The full-time course fee might seem considerably high compared to other language schools, but keep in mind that this only applies for the first six months that includes the admission fee.
+The full-time course fee might seem high compared to other language schools.
+But keep in mind that this only applies for the first six months that includes the admission fee.
 If you wish to continue your language study after the period ends and extend another six months—which is highly recommended, especially if you aim to enter university—the free drops to ￥342,000.

 If you want a school with an amazing track record and employment rate...